5 Considerations When Building a Routine For Acneic Skin

 Debris accumulate on your face all the time.
 As a person who lives, breathes and goes outside, you have debris on your face.
 Right now!
 These debris and dust and dirt particles burrow into your pores and so help you God, they must be extracted!

 Physical exfoliants (the ones with actual particles that scrub) can; a) damage your delicate skin, and; b) don’t travel inside the pore.
-And so we’re here to sing the praises of our favourite chemical exfoliant, Salicylic Acid.
+And so we’re here to sing the praises of our favorite chemical exfoliant, Salicylic Acid.
 There are others, but we agree with most dermatologists in saying SA is the most efficacious.
 It exfoliates right inside the pore to purge any gross buildup, while being gentle enough to use daily.
-Unsurprisingly, SA features in our KILLA patch, working alongside the fierce antimicrobial Oligopeptide-76, among other actives, to melt acne that arises deep beneath the skin.
+Unsurprisingly, SA features in our KILLA patch, working alongside the fierce antimicrobial Oligopeptide-76, among other actives, to melt blind, up-and-coming breakouts.

 5. Let’s end with some hygiene stuff, yeah?